-ASC 740-270, "Income Taxes - Interim Reporting", requires companies to calculate income taxes by applying their estimated full-year tax rate in each interim period unless the estimated full-year tax rate is not reliably predictable.
-For the twenty-six weeks ended August 1, 2015 and August 2, 2014, the Company utilized this annual effective tax rate method to calculate income taxes.
-Work opportunity tax credits (WOTC) earned on 2015 qualifying wages paid subsequent to December 31, 2014 were not available to the Company in the first half of 2015 due to the expiration of the program on December 31, 2014.
-It is possible that the federal government will retroactively reinstate WOTC back to the beginning of 2015 (as was done in 2014); however, due to the uncertainty involved, no WOTC benefits were recorded on 2015 qualifying wages in the twenty-six week period ended August 1, 2015.
+ASC 740-270, Income Taxes - Interim Reporting, requires companies to calculate income taxes by applying their estimated full-year tax rate in each interim period unless the estimated full-year tax rate is not reliably predictable.
+For the thirteen weeks ended April 30, 2016 and May 2, 2015, the Company utilized this annual effective tax rate method to calculate income taxes.